pcengines/pcengines.github.io/_posts/2022-07-29-PC-Engines-Firmware-v4-17-0-2.md

 ### Added

-- test suite for checking availability of flashing firmware by Dasharo Tools Suite booted from boot.3mdeb.com.
+- FDT1.1 - test case for checking availability of flashing firmware by Dasharo Tools Suite booted from boot.3mdeb.com.

 ### Changed